greenelab/deep-review/all-sections.md

 Drug repositioning (or repurposing) is an attractive option for delivering new drugs to the market because of the high costs and failure rates associated with more traditional drug discovery approaches [@13c9OPizf; @79Ktl2].
-A decade ago, the concept of the Connectivity Map [@Ot5bUkmI] had a sizeable impact on the field: reverse matching disease gene expression signatures with a large set of reference compound profiles allowed to formulate repurposing hypotheses at scale using a simple non-parametric test.
+A decade ago, the concept of the Connectivity Map [@Ot5bUkmI] had a sizeable impact on the field.
+Reverse matching disease gene expression signatures with a large set of reference compound profiles allowed researchers to formulate repurposing hypotheses at scale using a simple non-parametric test.
 Since then, several advanced computational methods have been applied to formulate and validate drug repositioning hypotheses [@gTwjIQqB; @1BkEtNVsj; @ir7ElHha].
-Using supervised learning and collaborative filtering to tackle this type of problems is proving successful in different scenarios, especially when coupling disease or compound omic data with topological information from protein-protein or protein-compound interaction networks [@M1EW8Rfl; @16FEYidu2; @18lqFDKRR].
+Using supervised learning and collaborative filtering to tackle this type of problem is proving successful, especially when coupling disease or compound omic data with topological information from protein-protein or protein-compound interaction networks [@M1EW8Rfl; @16FEYidu2; @18lqFDKRR].